leancamp/organisers-guide/Organisers Guide.md

 # Showtime!
 How the day runs

 The organising team arrives 2 hours before the start, normally at 8am and starts setup.

+Volunteers are empowered to fix whatever needs fixing.
+Organisers run around to keep things on schedule, and can dip in to interesting sessions.

 By 9am, breakfast is being served and people are trickling in.

 The session planning starts at 10am.
 Sessions run throughout the day, with ample breaks for people to mingle and deepen their connections with each other.

-Volunteers are empowered to fix whatever needs fixing.
-Organisers run around to keep things on schedule, and can dip in to interesting sessions.
+By 11am the sessions start, 30 minutes each with a 10-minute break in between.
+We schedule in lots of breaks, since the miggling time is really important for people to catch up with each other on things that were important to them but went by too quickly in the fast-paced sessions.
+Usually the schedule is timed like this:

+10am Planning Session
+11am Session 1
+11:40am Session 2
+12:20pm Session 3
+12:50 Lunch
+2pm Session 4
+2:40pm Session 5
+3:10 Coffee Break
+3:50 Session 6
+4:30 Session 7
+5:10 Wrap up

 The day ends with everyone wrapping up in the same room.
 A show of hands of who learned something they CAN apply next week.
 Another for those who WILL apply it next week.
 Feedback forms are handed out, and asked to be completed on the spot.
 While that happens, people are invited to stand up and quickly share something useful they learned.